PranjalGupta2199/OFFLINE-ERP/README.md

 ## Features
 It allows you to -

-  - Select your courses, and
+  - Select your courses
-  - Save it in pdf format.
+  - Save it in pdf format
+  - Open your last saved/unsaved work

 ##### Note :
 1. This app works only for python 2.x versions because tabula-py is not available for python 3.x versions